zhangjingxing/Multimodal_Depression/README.md

 ## Transcript Preprocessing
 The dataset includes interview scripts documenting interactions between the interviewer and participants.
 To preprocess this text data, we leverage ChatGPT to identify key linguistic features indicative of depression.
 ChatGPT generates a list of these features and assigns a score (ranging from 1 to 5) for each participant based on their transcript.
 These scores are then used as input for training the machine learning model.
 Here is the prompt we used to make a custom ChatGPT model [Transcript Processing Prompt](https://docs.google.com/document/d/1-fOb1O6eGVn1u-EGGAuLoVHyopnJMHrD4SBmxVuP0bc/edit?usp=sharing) The performance of ChatGPT might differ now since it already released a newer version, so the older version's performance might be slightly different or even getting worse.

+Features used are:
+- **Sentiment Consistency:** Depressed individuals often show persistently negative or muted emotions, indicating emotional instability or suppression.
+- **Emotional Variability:** A lack of emotional highs and lows may signal flat affect, a common trait in depression.
+- **Self-Reflection and Insight:** Excessive introspection often reflects rumination and self-critical thinking, key symptoms of depression.
+- **Social Interaction Indicators:** Reduced engagement or difficulty connecting in conversations suggests social withdrawal.
+- **Repetition and Ruminative Language:** Frequent repetition or focus on negative themes indicates cognitive fixation and distorted thinking.
+- **Energy and Motivation Levels:** Low energy and reduced motivation are reflected in tone, pacing, and action-oriented language.
+- **Response Length and Depth:** Brief or overly verbose responses can indicate diminished engagement or excessive rumination.

 ## Facial Feature Preprocessing
 The dataset contains comprehensive facial feature data, including pose, gaze, and Action Units (AUs).
 For our analysis, we focus specifically on Action Units, which represent facial muscle movements and are intuitive and reliable indicators of emotional states.
 AUs are particularly effective in detecting emotions such as sadness or lack of expression, both of which are significant in identifying depression.
 These features are already provided, so we can directly use them to train the model, capturing the non-verbal cues of participants.